llambiel/collectd-bondstatus/README.md

 collectd-bondstatus
 ================
-This is a python plugin for collecting NIC bond status .
+This is a python plugin for collecting NIC bond status.

 It requires the python plugin in collectd in order to gather data.

-The script detects and monitor bonds with names bond0 to bond10.
+The script detects and monitor all bonds.
 It assumes there's 2 NICs in a given bond.

 It checks the number of NICs in the bond as well as the MII status of the bond itself and all NICs.